Eilis9/applied_statistics/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions for improvement or find any issues, please make contact via the repository.
-[HOLD]
+If you have any suggestions for improvement or find any issues, please make contact via the details on the repository.